 In 2016, 90 gauchos from four different countries (Uruguay, Argentina, Chile and Brazil) competed.

 There are three stages with live folk music (folclore) and traditional dancing generally around 6pm.
 You’ll get to see some of Uruguay’s classic artists playing at times between 6-11pm, to give you a general guide.

 There’s entertainment specifically for children usually including a show every day at 5pm.
 Look for “espectaculo infantil”.

 Check out the stands selling typical country-style food (think meaty), handmade crafts, gaucho attire (get yourself some bombachas!) and horse-riding gear.

 This year’s Semana Criolla is the 92nd of its kind.

 Uruguay Gaucho Festival – Definitely not for tourists

-You can buy tickets at the door – 125-250 pesos depending on seating area (the Palco Oficial and Tribuna have the best seats).
+You can buy tickets at the door.
+Prices depend on the seating area (the Palco Oficial and Tribuna have the best seats).
 Children must pay if they occupy a seat.
-250 pesos is less than 10 dollars at today’s rate.
+The most expensive tickets are usually the equivalent of 10 USD dollars or less.

-Check out these great photos from this year’s Semana Criolla from The Guardian.
+Check out these great photos from 2016’s Semana Criolla from The Guardian.

 Photos by Montecruz Foto